Orders, decorations, and medals of Spain: Relations with other institutions

-In exchange for the royal favor, the orders carried out the missions that were entrusted and were loyal to the monarchs, whose side were placed since the late 13th century the noble disputes became so frequent.
-Thereafter, the kings took conscience of the enormous power of the orders and the danger that could suppose having them against, hence with Alfonso XI of Castile began a struggle to get its control, to through the designation of the master.
-This struggle continued throughout the High Middle Ages until the absolute attainment of the royal purposes by the Catholic Monarchs, who managed to hold the mastership of all of them in perpetuity.
-With their descendants this mastership became hereditary.
+The relationship between the Hispanic military orders and other powers and institutions underwent several changes during different stages.
+Initially, monarchs recognized the potential of the orders in the reconquest and repopulation tasks and saw them as the "most precious jewel" of their crowns.
+Kings such as Alfonso of Aragon and Navarre and Alfonso VIII of Castile enticed the orders to their kingdoms by offering possessions and territories.
+Besides military or political donations, kings also granted tax privileges and favored the orders in numerous lawsuits with other powers.
+In return, the orders were loyal to the monarchs and carried out the missions entrusted to them.
+However, with the increasing power of the orders, monarchs such as Alfonso XI of Castile began a struggle to gain control through the designation of the master.
+This struggle continued until the Catholic Monarchs achieved absolute control over the orders' mastership, which became hereditary.

-More problematic was the relationship with the concejos of realengo (kind of councils of municipalities into royal territory), especially those endowed with extensive domains of difficult control and occupation.
-Often suffered the predation of unpopulated areas by the orders until the kings ended the usurpations, but from the 14th century these councils suffered the same predation by lay lords.
-There were also disputes with neighboring, sometimes prolonged and even so vehement that these produced physical confrontations.
+The relationship between the orders and the concejos of realengo, especially those endowed with extensive domains of difficult control and occupation, was problematic.
+The orders often preyed upon unpopulated areas until the kings put an end to their usurpations.
+However, from the 14th century, these councils suffered the same predation by lay lords.
+Disputes with neighbors also led to prolonged and even physical confrontations.

-Equally diverse resulted the relationship with the rest of the clergy.
-This contest of it was fundamental for the configuration of the orders, as happened with the support of the Archbishop of Santiago de Compostela regarding the order of Santiago or the bishop of Salamanca regarding that of the Alcántara.
-But later there was everything, from pious donations to endless lawsuits and skirmishes, and even some feat of arms, like the attack to the bishops of Cuenca and Sigüenza by the Santiago's commander of Uclés.
-And the tensions with the bishops were frequent in the struggle for the ecclesiastical jurisdiction, which were subtracted the priors, who finally received the papal support.
+The relationship with the rest of the clergy was equally diverse.
+While some clergy supported the orders, there were also endless lawsuits and skirmishes, such as the attack on the bishops of Cuenca and Sigüenza by the Santiago's commander of Uclés.
+Tensions with the bishops were frequent in the struggle for ecclesiastical jurisdiction, which were subtracted from the priors, who finally received papal support.

-The brotherhood and coordination were the dominant attitudes in the relations between orders.
-Calatrava and Alcántara were united by relations of affiliation, without incurring lack of autonomy of Alcántara.
-There were agreements between orders of mutual aid and sharing the archived.
-Even agreements such as the tripartite of friendship, mutual defense, coordination and centralization signed in 1313 by Santiago, Calatrava and Alcántara.
+The orders maintained brotherhood and coordination in their relations with each other.
+Calatrava and Alcántara were united by relations of affiliation without incurring a lack of autonomy of Alcántara.
+The orders had agreements for mutual aid and sharing of archives.
+For instance, the tripartite agreement of friendship, mutual defense, coordination, and centralization was signed in 1313 by Santiago, Calatrava, and Alcántara.